georgeflanagin/wscontrol/README.md

 ## wscontrol Language

+**NOTE:** `wscontrol` has a shell escape that is provided by starting any command with an exclamation point (`!`).
+The entire line is sent to a shell process that is a child of `wscontrol`, running with the permissions of the current user.

 The language is designed to be human readable and writeable, and it makes it easy to do the most common things.
 Rather than provide the entire EBNF grammar --- interested readers can examine the code in